Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

     print(f"Message failed with error: {response_data['messages']['error-text']}")
 ```

 That’s all it takes!
-With just a few lines of code, you were able to send an SMS message programmatically.
+When you run your code, your program will deliver your SMS message.
+With just a few lines of code, you were able to send an SMS message programmatically!

 ### SMS Verification